Updated May, 2018

 Wherever possible, use dialogue and patience rather than assuming.
 Ask the question, “How can I use this situation to check out what this person knows and is ready to learn?”

 Exploring Rather Than Rescuing and Explaining

 By exploring we learn how another person perceives a situation.
 We ask questions like: "What happened?
 What caused it to happen?
 What did you learn from the experience?"
 By exploring, we show confidence in the young person’s capabilities to master situations and gain understanding.

-Exploring helps people develop good judgment.
-Explaining retards the development of people's judgmental skills as well as their sense of being capable.
+Exploring helps people develop good judgment and build confidence in their abilities.
+Explaining delays the development of people's judgment skills as well as their sense of being capable.

 People feel encouraged when we invite participation and contributions rather than directing and demanding compliance.
 When people are encouraged to contribute, they are generally willing, cooperative, and responsive.
 When we encourage people to explore possibilities, we help them develop positive attitudes toward learning from experiences, and even from failures.

 Directing is born of expediency.
 It is much easier to direct others to do things our way than to allow them to do things their way.
-If you insist on telling people how to perform every detail of a task, you create feelings of hostility, aggression, and resistance.
-But when you ask people to contribute, they believe you feel they have something of value to offer.
+If we insist on telling people how to perform every detail of a task, we create feelings of hostility, aggression, and resistance.
+But when we ask people to contribute, they believe we feel they have something of value to offer.

 People live up to (or down to) what we expect of them.
 So, if we want the younger person to be a capable manager, we should convey our expectations to them and provide them the freedom and support to meet our expectations.
 However, by expecting, we often set high standards and then point out the person’s failure to meet these standards.

 The problem is not with the standards but with the expectation of meeting the standards.
 The proper approach is to have high standards, but to realize that people will grow to meet these expectations in small incremental steps.